xullnn/ls_pull_over_push/225/answers.md

 - preserve context with function scope variable, then utilize lexical scope rule to pass in context to nested function.
 - use `call/apply` to invoke nested function while providing context object
-- wrapp nested function with function expression while hard binding it with the context object
+- wrap nested function with function expression while hard binding it with the context object

 - way 1:
 ```js